Welcome to the BTWHS Band Family!

 • Parent/guardian phone number

 If your student is in the section required for a session and the student is in town, they should be present at that session.
-We plan camps and rehearsals to be efficient – we can’t be GREAT if we have to reteach folks that didn’t want to stop napping/gaming/hanging out to come to camp!
+We plan camps and rehearsals to be efficient – we can’t be GREAT if we have to reteach folks that aren’t willing to put in the work.

 Fees